5 tips for responsive web design

-These days, a freelance web designer can’t ignore the fact that websites aren’t just being viewed on laptops and desktop computers any more.Every man and his wife either has a Smart Phone, a Tablet device or another gadget that lets them browse the internet on the go or away from a standard computer.
+These days, a website designer can’t ignore the fact that websites aren’t just being viewed on laptops and desktop computers, even Google has made it a necessity for all websites to be built ‘mobile-first’.Every man and his wife either has a Smart Phone, a Tablet device or another gadget that lets them browse the internet on-the-go or away from a standard desktop computer.
 This is great for the user, but it does make designing a website more complex than ever before.

-What is a Call to Action?
+What is a Call-to-Action?
 Well, quite simply it is an element that calls a website visitor to make an action.
-This could be clicking a button that links to a contact page.
-Or filling a form in for some sort of incentive; perhaps a Free Download.
-Either way, the Call to Action is there to catch your viewers attention and to direct them to complete that important action which converts them from a visitor to a lead!
+This could be clicking a button that links to a contact page, or filling a form in for some sort of incentive; perhaps a free download.
+Either way, the Call-to-Action is there to catch the attention of the person browsing a website and to direct them to complete that important action which converts them from a website visitor into a lead!

-- Use Percentages in your CSS Using percentages for divs and containers in your CSS will allow your columns and other elements to shrink and stretch with the screen size.
+Using percentages for divs and containers in your CSS will allow your columns and other elements to shrink and stretch with the screen size.
 For example, your header div may be 100% width, your main content may be 70% and your sidebar 30% width.
 Then combine the width percentages with a max-width value in when using pixels.

-- Use Media Queries Media Queries allow you to target specific sized browsers with CSS to only be processed by them.
+Media Queries allow you to target specific sized browsers with CSS to only be processed by them.
 For example, you could set a CSS rule for a screen size of 320px or less which makes your font size bigger and easier to read on a small screen.

-- Make images flexible Again, use CSS to target images for when they are being viewed on different devices.
+Again, use CSS to target images for when they are being viewed on different devices.
 I usually set images to 100% width when being viewed on Mobile device screens.
 This means they are easier to see and click on.

 As a general rule of thumb, I target up to 320px width for Mobiles; 768px max for Tablets; 1000px for Tablets in landscape mode and anything above for laptop and desktop computers.